 If you don’t want to vote in person on the election day, or can’t, apply for a postal vote.
 You can do this generally or for a specific election, and don’t need to give a reason, unless you live in Northern Ireland, but you do need to allow enough time before the election – your application must reach your local registration office at least 11 working days before the relevant election.

 You can also vote by proxy – getting someone else to vote on your behalf.
 You need to apply for this at least 6 working days before the relevant election, and will need to explain why you can’t vote in person.

 If you have decided that you really want to support a particular political party, you could become a member.
 How much you become involved is up to you.
 You could help to campaign (locally or nationally), you could speak at meetings, you could organise events – or you could just give the benefit of your subscription money.

-You will find below links to the membership pages of all the UK political parties which were represented by MPs in the House of Commons before it was dissolved on 3 May 2017 (in alphabetical order!):
+You will find below links to the membership pages of all the UK political parties which are currently represented by MPs in the House of Commons (in alphabetical order!):

 Conservative – annual membership for under 23s is currently £5.00